Skip to main content

 }

 Status moves through pendingprocessingcompleted or failed.
-If the video fails, the response includes an error envelope with code and message.
+If the video fails, the response includes failure_code and failure_message fields.

 Tip: Add --wait to the create command to block until the video is ready instead of polling manually.
-The default timeout is 10 minutes — override with --timeout 30m.
+The default timeout is 20 minutes — override with --timeout 30m.
+On timeout, the CLI exits with code 4 and prints the last known resource state along with a hint to resume polling manually.

 5. Download the Video